boltops-tools/terraspace-docs/_docs/install/standalone/details/permissions.md

 ---
-title: "Mac OSX Permissions"
+title: "Standalone Permissions"
-nav_text: Mac OSX
+nav_text: Permissions
 ---

 After installing Terraspace via the standalone installer, you should change the owner of the `/opt/terraspace` folder to your user.